kubernetes/enhancements/keps/sig-scheduling/20190221-pod-topology-spread.md

 ## Summary

-`EvenPodsSpreading` feature gives users more fine-grained control on distribution of pods scheduling, so as to achieve better high availability and resource utilization.
+The `PodTopologySpread` feature gives users more fine-grained control on distribution of pods scheduling, so as to achieve better high availability and resource utilization.